 File your own tax return.

-An accountant charges a few hundred pounds to fill in a form that, once your records are in order, takes about 15 minutes.
+Once your records are in order, the form itself takes about 15 minutes.
 Here is exactly how to do it yourself, in plain English, for free.

 The honest bit: the 15 minutes is the form.
 The hard part was always the year of receipts behind it.
 That is the part Lekhio does for you, so the form really is 15 minutes.